Mental Health Support

 Ohio State: Wellness App – A new tool to support student mental health and well-being on campus with help to find resources, set goals, build healthy habits and connect to support on campus.

-Wellness Coaching – A free service through Student Life’s Student Wellness Center that provides opportunities for personal development, focusing on your strengths and using the Nine Dimensions of Wellness model as a framework for generating goals that are meaningful for you.
+Wellness Coaching – A free service through Student Life’s Student Wellness Center that provides opportunities for personal development, focusing on your strengths and using the Ten Dimensions of Wellness model as a framework for generating goals that are meaningful for you.

 Drop-In Workshops - Drop-In Workshops are facilitated classroom style.
 Maximize your potential to thrive by learning how to manage stress, emotions, and thoughts.